BlueSquare23/web-lgsm/docs/faq.md

      user.
    - To fix this, simply change the username in `playbooks/vars/web_lgsm_user.yml` file to the username the web-lgsm app is running as.

+10. Question: How do I reset my 2fa codes?
+    - Answer: There are two ways to reset TOTP 2fa codes for web interface users.
+    - Solution 1 (Web): Have an admin user disable two factor for the user on the "Edit Users" page, (Click Submit), then re-enable (Click Submit again).
+The user will then be prompted to setup two factor again on next login.
+    - Solution 2 (CLI): Use the `./web-lgsm.py --reset_totp` script + option to
+      completely reset the totp shared secret for a given user.
+WARNING - this will completely invalidate any devices already setup with totp 2fa for the given user.